boubaca/python-components/exercises/labmodule04/README.md

 ## Lab Module 04

-Be sure to implement all the PIOT-CDA-* issues (requirements) listed at [PIOT-INF-04-001 - Chapter 04](https://github.com/orgs/programming-the-iot/projects/1#column-10488386).
+Be sure to implement all the PIOT-CDA-* issues (requirements) listed at [PIOT-INF-04-001 - Lab Module 04](https://github.com/orgs/programming-the-iot/projects/1#column-10488386).

 ### Description